Oligrand/query-logentries/README.md

 const queryLogentries = queryLogentriesFactory(apiKey, queryUrl);
 const opts = {
 	// Required.
-Set it to the id of the log in logEntries you wish to query
+Set it to the id of the log in logEntries you wish
+	// to query
 	logId: '7d9ff278-3a6d-4c7a-8e65-df89fd3f5a96',

 	// Required.
-Set it to any valid value or stringDate that can be passed
+Set it to any valid value or stringDate that can
-	// to a javascript Date object
+	//be passed to a javascript Date object
 	from: '2017-01-01T00:00:00.000',

 	// Optional.
 If empty will default to now.
-Set it to any valid value or
+Set it to any valid
-	// stringDate that can be passed to a javascript Date object
+	// value or stringDate that can be passed to a javascript Date
+	// object
 	to: '2017-01-02T23:59:59.999',

 	// Optional.
 Default to 'where()'.
-The leql query you wish to query with.
+The leql query you wish to
-	// Please ensure it is a valid leql query or you get statusCode 400 errors
+	// query with.
+Please ensure it is a valid leql query or you
-	// from logEntries.
+	// get statusCode 400 errors from logEntries.
 	leqlQuery: 'where(method=GET)',

 	// Optional.
 Defaults to 50.
-How many messages should retried per paging
+How many messages should retried
-	// request made to logEntries
+	// per paging request made to logEntries
 	perPage: 50,

 	// Optional.
 Defaults to 30000 (30 seconds).
-How long should the request
+How long should
-	// wait before it times out
+	//the request wait before it times out
 	timeout: 30000,

 	// Optional.
 Defaults to 5000 (5 seconds).
-How long should this module
+How long should
-	// wait when checking if a query response is finished on logEntries
+	// this module wait when checking if a query response is
+	// finished on logEntries
 	pollInterval: 5000
 };